Kaveesha427/IT3133/Day5/readme.md

 <div>
   <h3>1.What is state in React?</h3>

-#State is a JavaScript object that holds data that can change over time in a component.
+-State is a JavaScript object that holds data that can change over time in a component.

-#Changing the state updates the component automatically and re-renders it on the screen.
+-Changing the state updates the component automatically and re-renders it on the screen.
 </div>

 <div>